uktrade/data-hub-invest-fe/README.md

 Once a pull request is made it will be tested using [CircleCI](https://circleci.com/) and, if successful, deployed to a heroku instance.
-Links to the Circle build and deployed address will be shown in the gihub pull request.
+Links to the Circle build and deployed address will be shown in the github pull request.

 When a pull request is approved it can be merged to master.